PTC-Academic-Advanced-Technologies/RaspberryPi-SpatialToolbox/README.md

 </p>

   - Navigating using the arrow keys, select &quot;Display Options&quot; by hitting Enter.
 Select &quot;Resolution&quot; and then select &quot;DMT Mode 82 1920x1080 60Hz 16:9&quot;.
 Finally, select &quot;Ok&quot; at the bottom.
 This sets the resolution of the Raspberry Pi to 1080p, which most ssh viewers require.
+  - Return to the original configuration screen by hitting the esc key on your computer, or navigating and clicking the Back button within the configuration panel.
+Navigate to &quot;Interfacing Options&quot;.
+Select &quot;VNC&quot; and select &quot;Yes&quot; to enable VNC viewing.
+  - You should see a pop up that tells you VNC was enabled.
+Select &quot;OK&quot;.
   - It would also be wise to change your password.
 At the original configuration screen, select &quot;System Options&quot;, followed by &quot;Password&quot;.
 This will allow you to enter a new password for your Pi.
   - You may now select &quot;Finish&quot; and close the Terminal or Command Prompt window.
-  - While not strictly necessary, a ssh viewer is very helpful for seeing what is happening within the Raspberry Pi.
+  - While not strictly necessary, a viewer is very helpful for seeing what is happening within the Raspberry Pi.
 One view is VNC Viewer, downloadable here: [www.realvnc.com/en/connect/download/viewer/](https://www.realvnc.com/en/connect/download/viewer/).
   - Once you install VNC Viewer, open the application.
 You can search for an IP address to connect to.
 Search for your Pi&#39;s IP address and hit Enter.

 <p align="center">